'Really good day for the shelter'

 By the end of the day, about 50 animals — most of them dogs, and 10 cats — had been transported away from the Corinne T. Smith Animal Center, bound for rescues and fosters.

-Thirty-five dogs were placed in a van filled with kennels and operated by an organization called Homeward Bound Transport of Pearland.
-The van and its crew left Brownwood late Friday afternoon, bound for Ohio.
+Thirty-five dogs were placed in a van filled with kennels and operated by a company called Homeward Bound Transport of Pearland.
+The van, occupied by Homeward Bound owner and founder Johnathan Flerchinger and crew member James Zarb Jr., left Brownwood late Friday afternoon, bound for Ohio.

-Faith Wright, shelter management advisor for Austin-based American Pets Alive, drove away with three more dogs and 10 cats.
-Earlier Friday, representatives of two other rescues took animals from the shelter.
+Additionally, Faith Wright, shelter management advisor for Austin-based American Pets Alive, drove away from the shelter with three more dogs and 10 cats.
+Earlier Friday, representatives of two other rescues transported smaller numbers of animals.
+“The animals don’t know about Coronavirus,” said Tinya Thomas, who volunteers at the shelter as the rescue and foster coordinator.
+“They don’t know the difference.”

+Thomas made that observation as she, animal shelter board members Stephen and Veronica Finch, shelter staff members and the men with Homeward Bound Transport brought the dogs out of the shelter and placed them into the kennels inside the van.

-The Homeward Bound crew had set up a “seating chart” with names of the dogs printed on the kennels.
+Homeward Bound even had a “seating chart” in the van with names of the dogs printed on the kennels.

 With names such as Toto, Millie, Snow, Oscar, Dexter, Miya, Sandy, French and Rizzo, the smaller dogs were carried, out of the shelter, sometimes two at a time, and the larger dogs were walked out on leashes.

-“I don’t think anything like this has ever happened — definitely not since I’ve been here in January, but I don’t think before that even,” said Tinya Thomas, who volunteers as the shelter's rescue and foster coordinator.
+“I don’t think anything like this has ever happened — definitely not since I’ve been here in January, but I don’t think before that even,” Thomas said.

 “Really good day for the shelter,” kennel tech Chris Peters said.